Istanbul Center: Culture

 Istanbul Center has been very active in promoting Turkish culture in Atlanta and in facilitating understanding and interaction between the Turkish and American communities.
 Atlanta Turkish Festival annually organized in fall, food festivals, cooking classes, art and handcraft exhibits, music and dance performances are some of its most popular activities which attract thousands of people.
 The center organizes Rumi Nights in several southeastern cities.

 Humanitarian works

 The center organizes relief programs for disaster victims such as victims of Katrina and Rita hurricanes, tornadoes in Americus, GA and Enterprise, Alabama.
 Donations and food drives are organized besides volunteering at Atlanta Community Food Bank and several homeless shelters.

 Choice of name

 Istanbul is a city where more than 15 million people with various backgrounds, languages, religions and cultures live together in peace.
 It is a city that connects the continents of Europe and Asia via its many bridges.
-It is a meeting place where new ideas and concepts from both continents intermingle on a stage provided by the beautiful historic hills of a city decorated with monuments of bygone super-powers.
-Most importantly, Istanbul is a city that represents civilization, peaceful coexistence and beauty.
+It is a meeting place where new ideas and concepts from both continents intermingle on a stage provided by the hills of a city with decorated monuments.
+Most importantly, Istanbul is a city that represents civilization and peaceful coexistence.
 Istanbul Center was established to live up to the ideals its name represents.